Affaniqbal234/final-autofaucet-bot/README.md

 - Make sure Cloudflare Turnstile is set as your default captcha type in account settings
 - If issues persist, try running without headless mode

-## Disclaimer

-This bot is provided for educational purposes.
-The author is not responsible for any misuse, violations of terms of service, or account bans.
-Use at your own risk and in accordance with the website's terms of service.

 ## License

 MIT License - see [LICENSE](LICENSE) file for details.